 This is the East Lyn River, notorious for the part it played in the tragic flooding of Lynmouth in 1952, when 34 people lost their lives (see the Two Cleaves Walk).

-- About 250 yards after the path runs onto the road, take the road to your right, pulling sharply uphill and turning two hairpins before passing the drive to Countisbury Lodge on your left.
-Continue on up the road turning another hairpin and keep going to the top, where you turn right above Countisbury Lodge and then go straight to emerge once more onto the A39 on Countisbury Hill.
+- About 250 yards after the path runs onto the road, take the road to your right pulling sharply uphill and turning two hairpins before passing the drive to Countisbury Lodge on your left.
+Continue on up the road turning another hairpin and keep going to the top, where you turn right above Countisbury Lodge and then go straight on along a tarmac driveway to emerge once more on the A39 on Countisbury Hill.

-- Cross the road and join the Coast Path as it snakes along the bank at the side of the road, until you return to the layby at the start of the walk.
+- Cross the road and join the Coast Path as it snakes along the bank at the side of the road and then between the road and the sea until you reach the path back up to the road and the layby at the start of the walk.